AdaCore/gnatstudio/docs/users_guide/projects.rst

 by creating XML files to add GPS support for these languages, which will then show in the project properties editor graphically).

+.. index:: project; scenario variable
 .. _Scenarios_and_Configuration_Variables:

 Scenarios and Configuration Variables
 =====================================

-.. index:: configuration variable
-.. index:: project variable
-.. index:: variable

 The behavior of projects can be further tailored by the use of scenarios.

-.. index:: project attribute
+.. index:: project; attribute

 All the attributes of a project, except its list of imported projects, can be chosen based on the value of external variables, whose value is generally coming from the host computer environment, or directly set in GPS.
-The interface to manipulate these scenarios is the scenario view, which can be displayed by selecting the menu `Tools->Views->Scenario`.
-It can be convenient to drag this window with your mouse, and drop it above the project view, so that you can see both at the same time.
+The interface to manipulate these scenarios is the scenario view, which can be displayed by selecting the menu :menuselection:`Tools --> Views --> Scenario` (:ref:`The Scenario View <Scenario_View>`) It can be convenient to drag this window with your mouse, and drop it above the project view, so that you can see both at the same time.

 This area allows you to select new values for the scenario variables defined in your project, and thus change dynamically the view GPS has of your project and your source files.

-.. index:: compile
-.. index:: debug

 This facility can for instance be used to compile all the sources either in debug mode (so that the executables can be run in the debugger), or in